He's my guy: MI's fiancée gushes as she recounts how they started dating

 I was minding my single woman business

-Eniola also took to Instagram to tell her side of the story wth the first point being that she as enjoying and navigating life well as a single woman.
+Eniola also took to Instagram to tell her side of the story with the first point being that she was enjoying and navigating life well as a single woman.

-Rapper MI set to walk down the aisle with fiancée, shares video of moments from dating and engagement
+The Love Is So Real: Fans Gush As Schoolgirl Takes Risk, Stands on High Fence Just to See Bukunmi Oluwasina

 "I was minding my single-woman business, hanging out with friends, progressing in my career, living my best life in Europe and staying hydrated. @audumaikori had heard me talk about what kind of person I would ever consider as a life partner."